Easy Shrimp Scampi with Penne

 - If you prefer more traditional shrimp scampi, use either linguini, spaghetti, fettuccini, or angel hair pasta.

-- Sometimes I add a dry white wine like pinot Grigio or Sauvignon blanc.
-But I chose not to with this recipe.
+- I add a dry white wine like Pinot Grigio or Sauvignon blanc.
+But you can choose not to with this recipe.
 If you want to add some, 1/4 cup is a perfect amount.
-My advice is not to use chardonnay as I think it’s to sweet.
+My advice is not to use Chardonnay as I think it’s too sweet.

 - People also tend to add fresh lemon juice in their scampi recipe, but truthfully, I don’t like it in this dish.
 But if you can’t live without it, add 2 – 3 tablespoons of the fresh juice.